Essential facts about Sucevita

 Accommodations and Restaurants in Sucevita

-Sucevita is one of the best rural areas of Bucovina to spend some time, to admire the gentle slopes of the Carpathian Hills, to feel God, or to just simply enjoy life.
+Sucevita is one of the best rural areas of Bucovina to spend some time, to admire the gentle slopes of the Carpathian Hills, to feel God, or to enjoy life simply.
 There are many options for accommodations, considering the size of this little town.
-A good place to spend some time and eat something delicious would be the Popas Bucovina Complex (4*).
+A good place to spend some time eating something delicious would be the Popas Bucovina Complex (4*).
 Their restaurant is quite good.
 Don’t miss the local soup called Ciorba Radauteana or the grilled trout.
 Another good option might be the Sofia Hotel (4*) or the Buchen Land Pension (4*).

 The Surroundings of Sucevita

 Bucovina is known above anything else for its painted monasteries, many of them being part of the UNESCO world heritage.
 Besides these outstanding landmarks, Bucovina offers a beautiful landscape, interesting local architecture, many villages on the gentle slopes of the Carpathians, interesting crafts, and hospitable people.

 Just outside of Sucevita, one can find the village of Marginea, known for its unique black pottery.
 Here you can observe the talented craftsmen in the process of doing their fascinating ceramic work.

 The town of Radauti might be another interesting stop, especially for its Jewish synagogue.
 Not far away from the town, about 66km (41mi) northwest of Suceava, lies the Putna Monastery, the resting place of Prince Stephan the Great.
 It houses one of the most interesting museums in Bucovina.
 You’ll also enjoy the typical local architecture of the small villages scattered around the hills.